-I’m Zach Adam, a paleontologist, astrobiologist and engineer fascinated by two of the biggest jumps in complexity known to have occurred in the history of our planet: the origins of life and the origins of the eukaryotic cell.
+I’m Zach Adam, a paleontologist, prebiotic chemist, and engineer fascinated by two of the biggest jumps in complexity known to have occurred in the history of our planet: the origins of life and the origins of the eukaryotic cell.

-My most significant contributions so far have been to:
+My most significant contributions so far have been to discover:

-- Discover a new assemblage of incredibly well-preserved, complex, eukaryotic microfossils in the Greyson Formation of the Belt Supergroup, providing new evidence that links these fossils with existing eukaryote lineages
+- New assemblages of incredibly well-preserved, complex, eukaryotic microfossils in the Greyson Formation of the Belt Supergroup, providing new evidence that links these fossils with existing eukaryote lineages (published in Geology)

-- Discover a new source of well-preserved fossils in the Chamberlain Formation of the Belt Supergroup, supporting indications that even the earliest eukaryotes were partitioned into distinct groupings in different environments (published in GSA v.522)
+- New sources of well-preserved fossils in the Chamberlain Formation of the Belt Supergroup, supporting indications that even the earliest eukaryotes were partitioned into distinct groupings in different environments (published in GSA v.522)

 Photo credit: Nerissa Escanlar.